Section Chief: Deputy First Assistant Prosecutor Kelly Testa

 The investigators gather all pertinent facts in all child abuse related matters.
 The unit’s investigators must be experts in interviewing child victims and child witnesses, as well as alleged offenders.
 Investigators are involved in executing search warrants, photographing evidence such as injuries to a victim, arranging for medical examinations and collecting evidence.

 In cases where a criminal prosecution is not supportable, cases are sometimes referred to the N.J.
-Division of Youth and Family Services (DYFS) for social intervention.
+Division of Child Protection and Permanency (DCP&P) for social intervention.

 In addition to cooperating with the Division of Youth and Family Services, members of the Special Victims Unit work with social services, local law enforcement agencies, medical facilities, schools and daycare centers.
 These agencies discuss cases at bi-weekly meetings to ensure they are properly completed and follow-up services to victims and their families are implemented.